Keating government: Immigration

 The Keating government pursued a multiculturalist immigration policy.

-The Keating government introduced mandatory detention for asylum seekers with bipartisan support in 1992.
+The Keating government introduced mandatory detention for asylum seekers with bipartisan support in 1992, scrapping a time limit of 273 days.
 Mandatory detention would become increasingly controversial under the succeeding Howard government, a Coalition government led by Howard.

 Culture and society

 The government's agenda under Keating included creating an Australian republic, reconciliation with Australia's Indigenous population, and furthering economic and cultural ties with Asia.
 Keating and his supporters styled his approach to social policy as "Big Picture" politics.
-Keating embarked on a legislative program included establishing the Australian National Training Authority (ANTA), the establishment of the "Creative Nation" cultural policy in October 1994 (which significantly increased funding for the arts, established SBS independent and allocated funding for the Australian Interactive Media Industry Association and other new media initiatives), a review of the Sex Discrimination Act 1984, and native title rights of Australia's Indigenous peoples following the "Mabo" High Court decision.
+Keating embarked on a legislative program which included establishing the Australian National Training Authority (ANTA) and the Creative Nation cultural policy in October 1994 (which significantly increased funding for the arts, established SBS independent and allocated funding for the Australian Interactive Media Industry Association and other new media initiatives).
+The government also undertook a review of the Sex Discrimination Act 1984, and legislated native title rights for Indigenous Australians following the Mabo High Court decision.